lksanterre/ml_ops_project/README.md

 1. Clone this repository.
 2. Run `first_model.ipynb` to preprocess the raw data.
-3. Use `cleaned_up.ipynb` to train and evaluate different models.
+3. Use `model_selection.ipynb` to train and evaluate different models.
 4. Track the model performance and tuning experiments using MLflow.

 ## Goal